loopwerk/loopwerk.io/content/articles/2026-02-19-protect-analytics.md

 This rule blocked 2.5k events in 24 hours.

-3. **Challenge Asian countries**
+3. **Challenge likely bot countries**
 ```
 (ip.src.country eq "SG") or (ip.src.country eq "CN") or
-(ip.src.country eq "JP") or (ip.src.country eq "HK")
+(ip.src.country eq "JP") or (ip.src.country eq "HK") or
+(ip.src.country eq "VN") or (ip.src.country eq "IN") or
+(ip.src.country eq "BR") or (ip.src.country eq "IQ") or
+(ip.src.country eq "BD")
 ```

 Unlike the other rules, this one doesn't have the block action, but rather the "managed challenge" action.
-Visitors from Singapore, China, Japan, or Hong Kong need to pass Cloudflare's captcha page before they are allowed to visit the site.
-The challenge solve rate is 0.2%, so that's proof that almost all visitors from these countries are bots.
+Visitors from Singapore, China, Japan, and some other countries, need to pass Cloudflare's captcha page before they are allowed to visit the site.
+The challenge solve rate is 0.9%, so that's proof that almost all visitors from these countries are bots.

-Amazingly, this rule blocked close to 6k events, even though it sits behind the other rules.
+Amazingly, this rule blocked close to 10k events in just 24 hours, even though it sits behind the other rules.
 That means that these bots aren't identifying themselves properly - otherwise they would've been caught in an earlier rule.

 4. **Block bots from analytics**
 ```